Should "WE" Fix Before Listing or Just Sell As-Is?

-Consider your buyer
+Consider your Buyer?

 Get an honest assessment - and be able to hear it

-Be realistic on pricing
+Be realistic on your asking price

 Choose your updates wisely